Seoul International Marathon: History

 With the advent of another decade, Won-Tak Kim brought the men's record down to 2:11:38 in 1990, winning the Asian Marathon Championship which was hosted within the race that year.
 Hwang Young-cho, Seoul's winner in 1991, went on to take the gold medal at the 1992 Barcelona Olympics.
 Kim Wan-gi reduced the national record further to 2:09:25 in 1993.
 The marathon was moved to Chuncheon for the 1992 event and had a seven-year stint in Gyeongju from 1993 to 1999.
 It returned to Seoul in 2000, but its impact in the latter city led to the creation of the Gyeongju International Marathon.

 The event took on a more international nature from 1994 onwards, renaming itself the Dong-A International Marathon; following the invitation of runners from twelve countries, Manuel Matias of Portugal became the first winner from outside of Korea and Japan.
 The marathon reached a landmark of over 10,000 starters in 1999 as 11,303 runners signed up for the full distance in the elite and popular races.

 China's Wei Yanan brought the women's record down to 2:25:06 in 2002, knocking over five minutes off the previous course best.
 Gert Thys had two consecutive victories in 2003 and 2004 (recording a record time of 2:07:06 in the latter), but a third win in 2006 was erased after he failed a drugs test for the banned steroid norandrosterone.
 The runner-up Jason Mbote was declared the winner, but after a protracted legal battle Thys had his ban overturned in 2012 due to a breach of the rules in the way his sample was handled.
 At the 2002 edition, Zhou Chunxiu of PR China became the seventh woman to ever finish under two hours and twenty minutes as she set the women's record at 2:19:51 hours.
 Kenyan runner Sylvester Teimet beat the men's record in 2010 with his win in 2:06:49 hours.
 Three Kenyans went under this time in 2012, with Wilson Loyanae's time of 2:05:37 hours knocking more than a minute off the record.

 The 2020 edition of the race was cancelled due to the coronavirus pandemic, with all runners receiving a full refund.

 Course

 The route crosses over the city's Han River.

-The competition begins at Gwanghwamun Plaza in the city centre and finishes within the Olympic Stadium.
+The competition begins at Gwanghwamun Plaza in the city centre and finishes at the Olympic Stadium.
 The course has a point-to-point format and traces a south-easterly path through the city centre.
 After departing from the main plaza, the route flows into Sejongno thoroughfare and passes the statue of Yi Sun-sin.
 The runners then pass the Namdaemun gateway and head through Cheonggyecheon park.
 The route traces a pass through Dongdaemun-gu district before crossing the Han River to head towards the stadium finishing point.